YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 - **gtm_nocenable** is used to specify that a Control-C on a terminal $Principal device should not cause the process to enter direct mode.

-- **ydb_passwd** (not used by YottaDB directly) – used by the encryption reference plugin to store the obfuscated (not encrypted) password to the GNU Privacy Guard key ring.
+- **gtm_passwd** (not used by YottaDB directly) – used by the encryption reference plugin to store the obfuscated (not encrypted) password to the GNU Privacy Guard key ring.

 - **EDITOR** - a standard system environment variable that specifies the editor invoked by YottaDB in response to the ZEDIT command (defaults to vi, if $EDITOR is not set).